help-me-mom/ng-mocks/README.md

 #### MockBuilder `dependency` flag

-By default, all definitions (kept and mocked) are added to the `TestingModule` if they are not a dependency of another definition.
+By default, all definitions are added to the `TestingModule` if they are not a dependency of another definition.
 Modules are added as imports to the `TestingModule`.
 Components, Directive, Pipes are added as declarations to the `TestingModule`.
 Tokens and Services are added as providers to the `TestingModule`.